golang/go/README.go2go.md

 You can see the full documentation for the tool by running `go doc cmd/go2go`.

+The `go2go` tool will look for `.go2` files using the environment variable `GO2PATH`.
+You can find some useful packages that you might want to experiment with by setting `GO2PATH=$GOROOT/src/cmd/go2go/testdata/go2path`.

 If you find bugs in the updated type checker or in the translation tool, they should be filed in the [standard Go issue tracker](https://golang.org/issue).